+Countercyclical fiscal policy Policy that has the opposite effect on economic activity to that caused by the business cycle, such as slowing spending growth in a boom period and accelerating spending in a recession.
 Coupon (bond) The periodic interest payment made to bondholders during the life of the bond.
 The interest is usually paid twice a year.
 CPIX inflation A measurement of the price increases of a basket of consumer goods and services.
 This measure differs from the consumer price index in that it excludes mortgage costs.
 See also inflation.
 Credit rating An indicator of the risk of default by a borrower or the riskiness of a financial instrument.

-Crowding-in Increase of private investment through the income-raising effect of government spending financed by deficits.
+Increase of private investment through the income-raising effect Crowding-in of government spending financed by deficits.

-Crowding-out A fall in private investment or consumption as a result of increased government expenditure financed through borrowing, thereby competing for loanable funds and raising the interest rate, which curtails private investment and consumption spending.
-Current account (of the balance of payments) The difference between total imports and total exports, also taking into account service payments and receipts, interest, dividends and transfers.
+A fall in private investment or consumption as a result of Crowding-out increased government expenditure financed borrowing, thereby competing for loanable funds and raising the interest rate, which curtails private investment and consumption spending.

+Current account (of the The difference between total imports and total exports, also taking balance of payments) into account service payments and receipts, interest, dividends and transfers.
 The current account can be in deficit or surplus.
 See also trade balance.